ARiccGitHub/run_forest_run/README.txt

     COSC 2409.500, Laramie County Community College
     03/10/2022

-    Assignment: Midterm Project
-    Due on March 13th, 2022, at 11:59 PM

-        - Create, and save, a file in the .py format - 10 pts
-        - Import the import os at the top of your code - 10 pts
-        - Create three str vars - 2 pts
-        - Create three int vars - 2 pts
-        - Create one Bool var - 2 pts
-        - Create at least one line with a display of a str or int var - 4 pts
-        - Create one IF condition and have said condition display via a print() - 15 pts
-        - Create one non-endless While loop and have said condition of the loop display via a print() - 15 pts
+    Python projects

-    Last semester I coded in java a small animation called Run, Forest Run! and earlier this semester I created, in python, a similar animation called Dance, Forest Dance!
+    Last semester I coded, in java a small console animation, using key bord chatrecterts, called Run, Forest Run! and earlier this semester I created, in python, a similar animation called Dance, Forest Dance!
-    For this assignment I created a similar animation merging the previous one call:

-                            Run Forest, Run!
-Mix
+    Then I created a similar animation merging the previous one called Run Forest, Run!
+Mix.
+    And finaly, I created the following similar animation.

+                                            Ask Forest!

     Based on the Forest Gump movie.

-  Create a small animation, using keyboard characters, of Forest Gump dancing and running on the console screen.
+   Create a small animation, using keyboard characters, in this simulation you can ask Forest Gump to run and dance for you.
-  With sound effects.

 ----------------------------------------------------------------------------------------